BDC Hamburger Icon

 Employee recognition and support

-When employees feel they are contributing positively to an organization and that colleagues are noticing those efforts, they’re more likely to have higher spirits and a greater sense of self-worth.
-In contrast, if people feel they are getting lost in the shuffle and that no one would notice if they just stopped doing their jobs, that can bring down the productivity level of an entire team.
+When employees feel that they are contributing positively to an organization and that colleagues are noticing those efforts, they’re more likely to be in higher spirits and feel a greater sense of self-worth.
+In contrast, if people feel that they are getting lost in the shuffle and that no one would notice if they stopped doing their jobs, it can reduce an entire team’s productivity.

-If it seems your corporate culture is lacking, you’re not alone.
-Thankfully, these tips you’ve just read for keeping tabs on metrics should help you make positive organizational changes that could keep employees happier, reduce turnover and make your workplace a more positive environment overall.
+By tracking the company culture metrics described above, you can make organizational changes that keep employees happy, reduce turnover and make your workplace a more positive environment.

 Did you find this content helpful?